Garrett Hampson Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.
+- The Rockies pitching staff ranks 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (4.93).
+- The Rockies' 4.91 team ERA ranks 26th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 58 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Rockies rank 21st in baseball in home runs surrendered (60 total, 1.2 per game).

-- The lefty's most recent time out was on Wednesday against the Cincinnati Reds, when he tossed 4 1/3 innings, surrendering five earned runs while allowing eight hits.
+- Kauffmann (0-1) gets the starting nod for the Rockies, his second of the season.

-- The 29-year-old has put up an ERA of 6.70, with 5.9 strikeouts per nine innings, in nine games this season.
-Opponents have a .287 batting average against him.
+- The righty last pitched on Saturday against the Texas Rangers, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.